ToniWonKanobi/theoveranalyzed.net/posts/2014/12/22/the-paradox-of-choice-choosing-an-ipad.md

 ## Secondly

 I had to decide between the cellular and Wi-Fi only models.
 I liked the ease of use that the cellular models provide: just unlock the device and I am connected.
-I can always connect to Wi-Fi if I will be consuming a lot of data, etc. No matter where I am -- Wi-Fi or no Wi-Fi -- I can use my iPad as [an iPod, as a phone, and as an internet communicator][macrumors].
+I can always connect to Wi-Fi if I will be consuming a lot of data, etc. No matter where I am---Wi-Fi or no Wi-Fi---I can use my iPad as [an iPod, as a phone, and as an internet communicator][macrumors].
 That said, the cellular models command a $130 premium.
 That's not necessarily chump change.
 Moreover, they are also slightly heavier, due to the cellular radios involved.

 ## Thirdly